ShivaanshSingh/Linkly_sh/scripts/update_icons.md

-# How to Replace Flutter Logo with Linkly Logo
+# How to Replace Flutter Logo with Vynco Logo

 ## Current Situation
 The app currently uses the default Flutter logo as the app icon.
-You want to replace it with the Linkly logo design that appears in the splash screen.
+You want to replace it with the Vynco logo design that appears in the splash screen.

-## Linkly Logo Design (from splash screen)
+## Vynco Logo Design (from splash screen)
 - **Background**: White rounded rectangle with shadow
 - **Icon**: Link icon (Icons.link) in primary blue color
 - **Primary Color**: #0175C2